-For those who have good verbal skills it is possible, for example through offender treatments, to arrive at a point where people are able to retain and recall very important information including options and consequences of options but not have sufficient cognitive ability to apply or use that knowledge in everyday situations.
-Understanding information from how a person functions on a day to day basis, from positive risk testing or from concerns and incidents formally recorded is important to a good quality capacity assessment.
+For those who have good verbal skills it is possible, for example through offender treatments, to arrive at a point where people are able to retain and recall very important information including options and consequences of options but not have sufficient cognitive ability to apply or use that knowledge in everyday situations; understanding information from how a person functions on a day to day basis, from positive risk testing or from concerns and incidents formally recorded is important to a good quality capacity assessment.
 There is a fine line between not being able to use information at the appropriate time and making an unwise decision to set aside information and act contrary to what others may consider to be right.
-In this context the person conducting the capacity assessment requires a level of skill and may need the support of clinical specialists in the field.
+The person conducting the capacity assessment requires a level of skill and may need the support of clinical specialists in the field.

-So the functional assessment of capacity that considers the person's ability to use and weigh information is of significant importance.
-In A Local Authority v AW [2020] EWCOP 24, executive functioning was described as "the ability to think, act, and solve problems, including the functions of the brain which help us learn new information, remember and retrieve the information we've learned in the past, and use this information to solve problems of everyday life."
-Ruck Keene et al12 consider the learning from Court of Protection cases over a ten-year period where capacity was considered and highlight that 'most contested cases hinge on the 'use or weigh' ability and that good quality evidence on this ability is particularly pertinent'.
+As such the part of the functional assessment of capacity that considers the person's ability to use or weigh information is of significant importance.
+Ruck Keene et al10 consider the learning from Court of Protection cases over a ten-year period where capacity was considered and highlight that 'most contested cases hinge on the 'use or weigh' ability and that good quality evidence on this ability is particularly pertinent'.
 They cite the case of NCC v PB and TB [2014] EWCOP 14, where a deficit in executive functioning was tied to the inability to 'use or weigh'.
-The courts have stressed, for example in Sunderland City Council v AS and Others [2020] EWCOP 13, the importance of real-world observation.
-A single assessment is unlikely to be sufficient when determining whether repeated mismatch between what the person says and what they do is evidence of their inability to use and weigh.
+Similarly in the case of A, B and C v X & Z [2012] EWHC 2400 (COP) the evidence on executive functioning was considered, but a rather more detailed analysis of what would constitute a 'material time' led to a finding of capacity.
+Overall the outcomes in the cases they reviewed suggested that 'it is not uncommon to be able to factually understand information while being unable to use or weigh it'.

-It is therefore essential that the person's Responsible Clinician (RC) ensures that the Multi-Disciplinary Team (MDT) support the person assessing capacity, that all are agreed on the salient details of the decision and are aware of the approach and methodology to be taken.
+It is therefore essential that the person's Responsible Clinician (RC) ensures that the Multi-Disciplinary Team (MDT) support the person assessing capacity, ensure all are agreed on the salient points relevant to the decision and are aware of the approach and methodology to be taken.
 It is essential for whoever is assessing capacity to have access to all other relevant assessments and to read them.
 These will provide further evidence of capacity or lack of capacity.
 A good assessment needs a lot of preparatory work, and the ability of the assessor to understand and analyse a wide range of professional material is key to digging beneath the surface of superficial capacity.
-It is far easier to
+It is far easier to negotiate and provide specialist support to assessors at the time of the assessment being needed rather than trying to deal with differences of opinion subsequently.